Mike-Morrow/Tableau_Mapping_Guide/README.md

-# Tableau_Mapping_Guide

-Mapping Reference
+# Tableau Mapping Reference
-Intro: Tableau at its core is a tool for people to ask and answer questions of their data.
+Tableau at its core is a tool for people to ask and answer questions of their data.
 Many of these questions start with the interrogative where.
 While Tableau is broader than a pure GIS program, its ability to tie spatial data into other datasets to answer where questions is special.
 ## Categories
 ## Connecting/preparing data
 ### Connecting to geographic data